phaserjs/phaser/README.md

 As well as fixing a number of issues, there are some genuinely useful new features added in this release.
 Not least of which includes the new Weapons Plugin, making creating bullet pools a couple lines of code.
 Don't worry, it's also easy to exclude from custom builds too.

 There are also some subtle but significant updates to Groups.
 The `createMultiple` method has had a nice overhaul, now able to take Arrays of image keys and frames. `Group.align` allows you to align the children of a Group in a grid formation, with the dimensions and spacing of the grid under your control.

-Continuing on that theme, all Game Objects (such as Sprites) now have a new method `alignIn`, which allows you to easily align them within another Game Object, or Rectangle.
-Making it now trivial to do things like placing sprites into the corners of the game world, or each other.
+Continuing from that theme: all Game Objects (such as Sprites and Text) now have a two new methods. `alignIn` allows you to easily align Game Objects within another Game Object or Rectangle.
+This is a great way to easily align a Sprite into the corner of the world, or another Sprite.
+To go with this is `alignTo`.
+It works in a similar way, but lets you align Game Objects next to each other.

+It's small changes like this that reduce the overall code of your game, and let you focus on just building it quicker.
+Of course there are _lots_ of other enhancements in this release, so be sure to check the [Change Log](#change-log) to see what else is in store.

-As always, keep you eyes on the Phaser web site and read our weekly [newsletter](#newsletter).
-You can also follow me on [Twitter](https://twitter.com/photonstorm) or chat to me in the Phaser [Slack](http://phaser.io/news/2015/08/phaser-slack-channel) channel.
+As always, keep you eyes on the Phaser web site, and subscribe to our weekly [newsletter](#newsletter).
+You can also follow me on [Twitter](https://twitter.com/photonstorm) or chat to me in the Phaser [Slack](http://phaser.io/community/slack) channel.

-We'd be extremely grateful if you could get involved with our [Phaser Patreon campaign](https://www.patreon.com/photonstorm).
-The uptake so far has been fantastic.
-Thank you to everyone who now supports Phaser development and shares our belief in the future of HTML5 gaming, and Phasers role in that.
+There are also now more ways than before to help [support](#support) the development of Phaser.
+The uptake so far has been fantastic, but this is an on-going mission.
+Thank you to everyone who supports our development.
+Who shares our belief in the future of HTML5 gaming, and Phasers role in that.

 Happy coding everyone!
 See you on the forums.